nightwatchjs/nightwatch-docs/guide/writing-tests/chrome-devtools-recorder.md

 ---
-title: Create Nightwatch test using Google Chrome Devtools Recorder
+title: Create Nightwatch test using Google Chrome DevTools Recorder
 description: Learn how to do create nightwatch test using Google Chrome devtools recorder
 summary_image: https://user-images.githubusercontent.com/8705386/184881833-dcc2d0d6-4012-4f9e-8fff-27f888adbd1d.png
 ---

-<div class="page-header"><h2>Create Nightwatch test using Google Chrome Devtools Recorder</h2></div>
+<div class="page-header"><h2>Create Nightwatch test using Google Chrome DevTools Recorder</h2></div>

 The Chrome DevTools has a recorder functionality which lets users record all their test actions.
 These recorded actions can then be used to generate Nightwatch tests with the help of [Nightwatch Recorder Extension](https://chrome.google.com/webstore/detail/nightwatch-chrome-recorde/nhbccjfogdgkahamfohokdhcnemjafjk/) or using the [@nightwatch/chrome-recorder](https://www.npmjs.com/package/@nightwatch/chrome-recorder) tool.
 The following sections describes the process to help you get started with devtools recorder.

 ### What is Chrome DevTools Recorder?

-Chrome Devtools Recorder is a tool which allows you to record and replay test actions directly in the browser and also export them as JSON (or export them in e2e test), as well as measure test performance.
+Chrome DevTools Recorder is a tool which allows you to record and replay test actions directly in the browser and also export them as JSON (or export them in e2e test), as well as measure test performance.
 If you want to know more about the DevTools Recorder, you can read all about it [here](https://developer.chrome.com/docs/devtools/recorder/).

 The tool is straightforward, and since it’s plugged into the browser, we have the convenience of not switching the context or dealing with any third-party tool.
 Let's see how you can easily and quickly record your test actions and run your first test.

 We will use the [Coffee Cart](https://coffee-cart.netlify.app/) website to record our first test and export it as a Nightwatch test script.

-### How to record a test with Chrome Devtools recorder?
+### How to record a test with Chrome DevTools recorder?

 - Open the [Coffee Cart](https://coffee-cart.netlify.app/) website.
 We will use this as a demo page to record our first test.
-- [Open Chrome Devtools](https://developer.chrome.com/docs/devtools/open/)(you can right-click on the webpage and click on inspect)
+- [Open Chrome DevTools](https://developer.chrome.com/docs/devtools/open/)(you can right-click on the webpage and click on inspect)
 - Now, click on the `Recorder` tab
 <br>
 ![Recorder-tab](https://user-images.githubusercontent.com/8705386/184881801-30dcd61f-5ace-47e8-9432-670771fc09ae.png)